Corey Seager Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Cubs pitching staff ranks fifth in the league.

-- The Cubs' 3.91 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs have the ninth-ranked team ERA across all league pitching staffs (3.77).

-- Cubs pitchers combine to give up four home runs (0.7 per game), the second-fewest in baseball.
+- Cubs pitchers combine to surrender the first-fewest home runs in baseball (four total, 0.6 per game).

-- The left-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- His last time out came in relief on Saturday when the righty threw 2/3 innings against the Texas Rangers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.